netxms/netxms-doc/admin/appendix.rst

   * - DBSchema
     - Schema name
     - not set
+  * - DBSessionSetupSQLScript
+    - Path to a plain text file containing a list of SQL commands which will be executed on every new database connection, including initial connection on server startup.
+    - Empty string
   * - DBServer
     - Database server (ODBC source name for ODBC driver).
     - localhost